surgitaix/sdclib/Dependencies/xerces-c/README.txt

 in Debug / Release mode.

 NOTE: SDCLib Applications will need the built xerces DLL.
-Either copy them to your system folder or to the binary directory next to your executables.
+SDC_Xerces.cmake will copy them to bin folder during CMake configuration if already built.

 Proceeed to generate the SDCLib via cmake or cmake-gui (recommended).